Trade directory · Cleveland metro · Ohio

 Licensing Requirements

-Ohio does not require state licensing for landscaping contractors.
-However, pesticide application requires Commercial Pesticide Applicator License through Ohio Department of Agriculture with written exam and continuing education.
-Tree care may require ISA certification for municipal work.
+Ohio does not require state licensing for general landscaping contractors.
+However, pesticide application requires Commercial Pesticide Applicator License through Ohio Department of Agriculture.
+Tree care may require ISA certification.
+No state exam required for basic landscaping.

 §2